Bioinformatics-analysis/Hypoxia-hepatic-carcinoma/README.md

 Gene Signature independence validation analysis was used for Figure 4-D
 Signature risk score comparison was for Figure 5A-D
 Signature risk score stratified by clinical factors for Figure 6A-H
-Nomogram and calibration plots for Figure 7A-D
+Nomogram、ROC and calibration plots for Figure 7A-E
 GSEA enrichment analysis was performed for 8A-B**

 ## Citation